MicrosoftDocs/security/zero-trust/adopt/prevent-reduce-business-damage-breach-threat-protection.md

 In this stage, you:

 - Turn on Defender for IoT
-- Design an Azure Sentinel workspace and ingest XDR signals
+- Design an Microsoft Sentinel workspace and ingest XDR signals
 - Proactively hunt for threats

 ##### Turn on Defender for IoT